-Average min – max temperature: 17 – 26 C
+- Average min – max temperature: 17 – 26 C

-Average rainfall: 93mm per month
+- Average rainfall: 93mm per month

-Average sea temperature: 23C
+- Average sea temperature: 23C

 Although summer in Sydney can be quite warm, the national parks contain an abundance of hidden waterholes and beaches in which to cool off.
 Pockets of bushland in Sydney Harbour National Park provide protection from the hot sun but there are many areas of exposed coastal heath.
 Be prepared for the possibility of afternoon thunder storms.

 Autumn March, April, May

-Average min – max temperature: 13 – 22 C
+- Average min – max temperature: 13 – 22 C

-Average rainfall: 97mm per month
+- Average rainfall: 97mm per month

-Average sea temperature: 22C
+- Average sea temperature: 22C

 Autumn is one of the best times to visit Sydney as it's great walking weather.
 The days can still be warm with a crispness in the morning air, enabling the animals to move around for most of the day.
-As with all animals, dawn and dusk are the best time to spot them.
+As with all wildlife, dawn and dusk are the best time to spot them.

 Winter June, July, August

-Average min – max temperature: 7 – 16 C
+- Average min – max temperature: 7 – 16 C

-Average rainfall: 77mm per month
+- Average rainfall: 77mm per month

-Average sea temperature: 18C
+- Average sea temperature: 18C

 Spring September, October, November

-Average min – max temperature: 12 – 22 C
+- Average min – max temperature: 12 – 22 C

-Average rainfall: 73mm per month
+- Average rainfall: 73mm per month

-Average sea temperature: 19C
+- Average sea temperature: 19C